patriciamcphee/aboutme/pages/about.md

 Redmond, WA and remote <br />
 January 2018 to January 2019

 Worked collaboratively with the Microsoft Edge and Windows networking core teams.
+Wrote and edited UX microcopy and UI strings.
 Conducted content audits to identify areas for potential improvement.
 Used qualitative and quantitative data to make data-driven decisions.

 #### Technical Writer, Contractor
 **Oculus VR, *a Facebook company*** <br />